jordan-castro/AlienRun/README.md

 # Alien Run
 A small game that is inspired by Super Mario Bros.
 This is just a game to get started with game development.
 Please note that this is a work in progress and is not yet finished.

+*Important* Alien Run has been archived.
+All future work in Alien Run will be done in [Pixel AI Dash](https://github.com/jordan-castro/Pixel_AI_Dash).

 ## Version
 0.0.1